 With every February billing statement, you receive a coupon for the full amount of the cash back you earned during the previous calendar year.
 You can redeem this coupon at any Costco warehouse location, either as credit against in-store purchases, or for hard cash or a paper check.
 If your coupon’s value is greater than your redemption transaction’s value, you receive the remainder in cash or by check, your preference.

 The minimum coupon value is $1.
 If you fail to earn at least $1 in rewards in a given year, you’ll receive nothing the following February.

 There is no annual fee for the card itself, but the issuer does require a paid-up Costco membership at a minimum annual cost of $60 plus applicable local tax.

 Foreign transactions normally cost 3%, but the fee is waived at international Costco locations.
 Balance transfers cost the greater of $5 or 3%, while cash advances cost the greater of $10 or 5%.

 This card comes with some additional cardholder benefits.
 The most notable include:

-- Purchase protection against loss or damage for 120 days from purchase, up to $500 per item
+- Purchase protection against loss or damage for 90 to 120 days from purchase, subject to per-item limits

 - Extended warranties on certain items with existing warranties